patricklam/plam.new-webpage/content/post/20230330-japan-part-iii.md

 somewhat lacking (plus 8:55/9:15/10:20, and hourly on weekends).
 Still, it does get to the ski hill.

 Next up, we needed to store our stuff, get rental gear, and lift tickets.
 I should first mention that Sapporo Teine is almost two resorts, linked by a gondola: Olympia and Highland.
-We went to Olympia; it is the first stop, and the easier terrain is there.
+The gondola gets you to the top of Olympia/bottom of Highland.
+We got off the bus at Olympia; it is the first stop, and the easier terrain is there.
 But, everyone else also went to Olympia.

 Highland has the high-performance gear, so I should have gone there.

-Skiing/snowboarding
-crappy rental skis

-excellent snow, Kitakabe ("super expert") 5x had slope and soft bumps ("miseibi" = powder)
+Instead, I got crappy rear-entry boots and average skis.
+Definitely not as good as my now super-old Volkl 6* skis.
+So, when I was skiing Kitakabe ("super expert") 5×, I experienced an insufficient DIN wipeout once.
+But there was definitely soft bumps on that steep run.
+("Miseibi" = powder).

+MP also enjoyed snowboarding.
+She tried skiing at first, but that didn't work.
+It has been too long.
+She was able to maneuver around on the snowboard though.

+Prices: 5700 ski set, extra amount (1600) to change skis to snowboard, high perf 7100, helmet 1900, 1 item 1000.

+After a half day of skiing, it was time to take the bus back to Sapporo Teine.
+Once again, this bus was at capacity.
+The driver managed to get all of us onboard at Olympia.
+Not so much at the stop after.

 Return bus was also at capacity and left people behind at the next stop, sucks for them.